 Once the bread is chopped, place half of it in the base of a large casserole dish.
 Don’t forget to spray with cooking spray first.

 Chop any vegetables.
 We used red, yellow, and green peppers, but this recipe would be amazing with mushrooms, tomatoes, asparagus, spinach, or any veggies you have on hand.

 Cut slices of ham into pieces.
 You could substitute the ham with sausage or bacon.
 I love the versatility of this recipe!
 Side-note: Using kitchen shears to cut the ham steaks is perfect for school-aged kids.
 They can easily cut ham into pieces while strengthening their hand muscles at the same time.
-I love these kitchen shears (incidentally, a gift from one of the Aunts!) for all snipping in the kitchen!
+I love (Amazon affiliate link) these kitchen shears (incidentally, a gift from one of the Aunts!) for all snipping in the kitchen!